szilard/benchm-ml/README.md

 it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M disappointingly
 (for a "big data" system).
-Even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small (and for any practical use pointless) number of trees e.g. 10 trees for *n* = 1M or e.g. 1 tree for
-*n* = 10M (although in these cases Spark was still very slow).
+Even when the machine had 250GB of RAM Spark crashed for *n* = 1M and 500 trees, while it could finish for a small (and for any practical use pointless) number of trees for example I succeeded to train a random forest model e.g. with 10 trees for *n* = 1M and e.g. with 1 tree for *n* = 10M (although in these cases Spark was still very slow).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
+I also tried Spark's sparse vector representation (after reading the one-hot encoded data), but paradoxally that made training even slower.
-I also tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training even slower.
+Next, I tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that also made training slower.
 Finally, note again the low prediction accuracy vs the other methods (even with the highest value allowed for the maximal depth of trees).